Kent Place School: Athletics

-The Kent Place School has 16 varsity sports, 10 interscholastic teams, and is a member of New Jersey State Interscholastic Athletics Association (NJSIAA).
+The Kent Place School has 16 varsity sports, 10 interscholastic teams, and is a member of the New Jersey State Interscholastic Athletics Association (NJSIAA).
 72% of Upper School students participate in athletics.
-The team name is The Dragons, with Chumley the Dragon as the Mascot.
+The team's name is The Dragons, with Chumley the Dragon as the mascot.

 The Upper School offers varsity-level teams in cross-country, soccer, tennis, field hockey, volleyball, basketball, swimming, squash, ice hockey, fencing, indoor track, lacrosse, softball, and outdoor track.
-Upper School teams by season: